 For a photo for that flyer, click here to download it from my Flickr page.

 In 1982 I turned 30.
 Was this what I wanted to do with the rest of my life, work on the Slope and party in Hawaii?
-Well…but no. I left the Slope for the last time on August 17, 1982 (but who’s counting?) and enrolled in UAA’s MFA program, from which I graduated in 1985.
-My goal was to sell a book before I went broke and I just barely made it: Second Star was bought by Ace Science Fiction in 1990.
-It fell with an almighty thud on the marketplace and was never heard from again.
-Oh dear.
+Well…but no. I left the Slope for the last time on August 17, 1982 and enrolled in UAA’s MFA program, from which I graduated in 1985.
+My goal was to sell a book before I went broke and I just barely made it: Second Star was published by Ace Science Fiction in 1991.
+The first Kate Shugak novel, A Cold Day for Murder was published in 1992 and won an Edgar award in 1993.

 Here’s a little video I had made the year Whisper to the Blood came out.